tcotten-scrypted/persistent-stochastic-ablation-resmlp/TOOLS.md

 Rule-based classification system for determining training regimes based on PSA trial data.

-**Purpose**: Provides a clean, modular interface for classifying SimpleMLP configurations into four distinct training regimes based on performance patterns observed in comprehensive trial data.
+**Purpose**: Provides a clean, modular interface for classifying ResMLP configurations into four distinct training regimes based on performance patterns observed in comprehensive trial data.
 Uses data-driven rules to categorize architectures by their response to different ablation strategies.

 **Usage**:
 ```python